vckyou/Reforestation/README.md

-## Why do birds fly south for the winter?
-Because it's too far to walk.
+## Why didn’t the skeleton cross the road?
+Because he had no guts.